 D. Head of Passes, Hopper Dredge Disposal Area (HDDA):

 The R.S.
 WEEKS and other cutterhead dredges have removed approximately 10 mcy of material from the HDDA all material is being beneficially placed in the Pass A’Loutre Wildlife Management Area (PALWMA).
 An increase in funding was utilized to extend this contract and increase the amount of material to be removed from 12.0 mcy to 15.075 mcy.
 The project will eventually restore approximately1,200 acres in the PALWMA.
 The J.S.
 CHATRY is expected to begin work on the HDDA project after completing the work on the Ship Channel.

 E. Southwest Pass Stone Foreshore Dike & Jetty Repair:

-A contract was awarded to EFT Diversified, Inc. on July 16, 2018 to make repairs to the foreshore rocks and the jetties that protect the deep-draft channel in Southwest Pass.
-The rock placement operations have begun and the contractor coninutes to work closely with the Pilot Associations to assist in maintaining navigational safety.
+A contract was awarded to EFT Diversified, Inc. on July 16, 2018 to make repairs to the foreshore rocks that protect the deep-draft channel in Southwest Pass.
+The rock placement operations were completed on October 5, 2019.

 The next Forum meeting is scheduled for 0900 hours on Wednesday, December 4, 2019, at the MVN District Assembly Room A.